WenChentao/Seg2Link/docs/FAQ.md

 The scale function in Windows could also cause problems.
 Try to modify or stop it to get an acceptable appearance.

-**Q4: How to prepare a cell/non-cell image**

-A4: You can train a deep neural network to predict cell/non-cell regions using either commercial software or a free program.
-You can also try [the program we wrote for training and prediction with 2D U-Net](https://github.com/WenChentao/seg2link_unet2d).

-**Q5: Do I need a GPU to use Seg2Link?**
+**Q4: Do I need a GPU to use Seg2Link?**

-A5: No, the core functions of Seg2Link are realized using numpy and numpy-based libraries, which rely solely on the CPU.
+A4: No, the core functions of Seg2Link are realized using numpy and numpy-based libraries, which rely solely on the CPU.

 However, keep in mind that in order to train a deep neural network to predict cell/non-cell regions, you may require a GPU PC or free GPU resources from sites like Google Colab.